flatcar-archive/flatcar-docs/os/sdk-building-production-images.md

 ## Introduction

 In general the automated process should always be used but in a pinch putting together a release manually may be necessary.
-All release information is tracked in the [manifest][coreos-manifest] git repository which is usually organized like so:
+All release information is tracked in the [manifest][flatcar-manifest] git repository which is usually organized like so:

  * build-109.xml (previous release manifest)
  * build-115.xml (current release manifest)